j4k0xb/webcrack/README.md

 Currently supported bundlers: **webpack v4**

-Extracts each module of a webpack bundle into a separate file and allows the paths to be remapped based on AST matching.
+- Each module of a bundle gets extracted into a separate file
+- Webpack's runtime code gets removed
+- Modules can get converted to ESM
+- You can modify the unpacked modules and bundle them again: `npx webpack-cli ./webcrack-out`

+### Path-Mapping

+Useful for reverse-engineering and tracking changes across multiple versions of a bundle.

+The values are matchers.
+If they match a node in the AST, the module's path is changed to the corresponding key.

+Example:

 ```js
 import { webcrack } from 'webcrack';